moonbeam-foundation/cli-ts-signer/README.md

 # cli-ts-signer

-Typescript based cli signer for both Substrate and Ethereum Transactions.
+Typescript based cli signer for Substrate Transactions.

 The goal is to be able to sign transactions offline for both Moonbeam based parachains and relay chains.